Is there really silence in a scene you’re writing?

 Our facial expressions give away more of what we’re thinking than we thought.
 New research shows that people’s eyes, in particular, are a dead giveaway.

-The function behind a facial expression mirrors the person’s emotional state.
+The function behind a facial expression usually mirrors the person’s emotional state.
 So if someone is narrowing their eyes as if they are scrutinising something they are likely to be feeling thoughtful; wondering about something.
 If you feel as though you are being scrutinised then you probably are.
+Be careful that the other person isn’t just screwing up their eyes against the sun.

 Gollum famously spoke these words in Lord of the Rings while looking for the One Ring, which Bilbo – and then Frodo – carried with him.